"Who Cares: A National Count of Foster Homes and Families" 2018 Executive Summary

 To develop as much knowledge as possible about each state's use of both options, we initiated information requests with each state and the District of Columbia and then obtained federally collected data from the Adoption and Foster Care Analysis and Reporting System (AFCARS).
 We have presented some of the key datasets as national maps and charts, and include much more information in each state profile.

-Following are just a few trends The Chronicle of Social Change has identified in analyzing the data we have collected.
+Following are just a few trends The Imprint has identified in analyzing the data we have collected.

 Finally, A Decline in Foster Youth?

 The five-year trend upward in national foster care numbers may have ended.
-Using 2018 data from every state excluding Maine,The Chronicle projects a total of 439,020 youth in foster care this year.
+Using 2018 data from every state excluding Maine,The Imprint projects a total of 439,020 youth in foster care this year.
 That is more than the 2016 total calculated through AFCARS.
-But this estimate represents 3,980 fewer children than The Chronicle’s 2017 projection of 443,000 children in care.
+But this estimate represents 3,980 fewer children than The Imprint's 2017 projection of 443,000 children in care.

 Still Struggling to Recruit